 - “Legally blind” indicates that a person has less than 20/200 vision in the better eye or a very limited field of vision (20 degrees at its widest point); and

 - Totally blind students learn via braille or other non-visual media.

 It’s very helpful to read more about visual impairments and blindness.
-Following are links to additional information:
+The following are links to additional information:

 Utah Schools for the Deaf and the Blind (USDB)

 Their mission is to provide high quality direct and indirect education services to children with sensory impairments birth through 21 years of age and their families in Utah.

 Utah Division of Services for the Blind and Visually Impaired (DSBVI)

 The Division of Services for the Blind and Visually Impaired (DSBVI) has developed programs to help meet the needs of Utah citizens who are blind or have significant visual impairments.
 In addition to providing vocational rehabilitation services, DSBVI offers a multitude of training and adjustment services.